nic5694/git_workshop_champlain_college_2025/shell-profiles/README.md

 ### Uninstall / Remove profile from startup
 To remove the profile, edit your `~/.bashrc` or `~/.zshrc` and remove the `source` line the installer added, or restore a backup created by the installer.

+### Note on Removed Test Scripts
+Previous versions included separate test scripts for Ctrl+T functionality (`test-ctrl-t.sh`, `fix-ctrl-t.sh`, etc.).
+These have been removed as the functionality is now built directly into the profiles themselves.
+All testing and verification happens automatically during profile loading.

 ## Advanced tips
 - Use `profiles/minimal.sh` on remote servers where startup speed matters.